-Storm restoration in Potomac
+Storm damage restoration in Potomac

 Potomac is a small Vermilion County village in east-central Illinois, a region that has recorded 71 tornadoes between 1950 and 2025, including two F4 events and direct hits during the historic April 3, 1974 Super Outbreak.
 Derechos strike with regularity: the July 2024 event snapped power poles and downed trees across Danville, while a December 1998 derecho brought widespread 60 to 90 mph winds.
 Large hail up to two inches is a documented seasonal hazard, and the North Fork and Middle Fork of the Vermilion River create serious flooding risk - the Danville gauge crested at 31.6 feet, nearly 14 feet above flood stage, in 1994.
 A 2022 winter storm illustrated the county's cold-season exposure, delivering up to a quarter inch of ice before depositing 8 to 15 inches of snow through the Danville corridor.
 Storm Damage 911 connects Potomac homeowners with vetted, licensed local pros for a free storm-damage assessment.